Become an Early Childhood Teacher: Master’s of Early Childhood Education

 FINANCIAL SUPPORT, GRANT & SCHOLARSHIP OPTIONS

-With Erikson’s Educator Impact Grant students may be eligible for all tuition and student service fees.
+With Erikson’s Educator Impact Grants, students in our graduate studies in early childhood education (licensure) may be eligible for full tuition and student service fees.

 Additionally, with dozens of scholarships and other financial aid opportunities, our team is here to help you make your graduate education more affordable.